 Use a good lube for friction

-First thing is first, clitoral stimulation means making contact with the clitoris in pleasurable techniques.
-This could mean touching, rubbing, or using vibration on it: and a good lube is needed!
-Using a lubricant on the clitoris not only protects the delicate tissues against injury, but also adds better sensation.
-We recommend our GoLove CBD Lube for a comfortable glide that feels like your natural lubrication.
+First things first, clitoral stimulation means making contact with the clitoris using pleasurable techniques.
+This could mean touching, rubbing, or using vibration on it: and a good moisturizing, silky product is needed!
+Using a moisturizer designed for your intimate skin not only protects the delicate tissues against injury, but also adds better sensation.
+We recommend our GoLove CBD Intimate Serum to set the stage for enjoyment.

 Exploring using your finger pads